Renee Good, the driver shot and killed by an ICE agent in Minneapolis, was a mom and widow. Here's what we know.

 Shooting captured on video

+Police responded to a call reporting the shooting, which happened in a neighborhood in south Minneapolis, at about 9:30 a.m. local time Wednesday, according to the city.
+When officers arrived, they found that a woman, later identified as Good, had been shot in the head.
+She was rushed by firefighters to a Minneapolis hospital, where she later died, the city said.

-Federal officials, including Department of Homeland Security Secretary Kristi Noem, characterized the shooting as an act of self-defense on the part of the ICE agent who fired the weapon.
+Federal officials, including Department of Homeland Security Secretary Kristi Noem, characterized the shooting as an act of self-defense on the part of the ICE agent who fired the weapon when the driver "attacked them and those surrounding them and attempted to run them over and ram them with her vehicle."
 However, numerous witnesses and local leaders are questioning that account.

-Multiple videos have circulated online of the incident, which show a woman in a maroon Honda Pilot SUV using her car to block others from passing through the street when an ICE agent approached and addressed her through the window of her vehicle.
+Multiple videos have circulated online of the incident, which show the woman in a maroon Honda Pilot SUV on a residential street when an ICE agent approached and addressed her through the window of her vehicle.
+Several other agents stood nearby.